AhmedMoneimm/Microsoft-Stock-Forecasting/README.md

 ```
 pip install pandas matplotlib numpy tensorflow
 ```
-2. Open the `stock_forecasting_lstm.py` file in your preferred Python environment or Jupyter Notebook.
+2. Open the `stock_forecasting_lstm.ipynb` file in your preferred Jupyter Notebook.

 3. Run the notebook cells sequentially to train the LSTM model and make predictions.